Project References #

 Additionally, to preserve compatibility with existing build workflows,

-will not automatically build dependencies unless invoked with
+tsc will not automatically build dependencies unless invoked with

-switch.
-Let’s learn more about --build
+the --build switch.
+Let’s learn more about --build.

 Build Mode for TypeScript #